vettel111/ECE387_Alarm-Clock/README.md

 Total cost: ~ $20

 ### How it work:
-Like the wire figure showing, there are 4 buttons to control this alarm clock.Press and hold the fourth button to set time, adjusting the hour by pressing the second button, and the minute for the third button.
+Like the demo figure showing, there are 4 buttons to control this alarm clock.Press and hold the fourth button to set time, adjusting the hour by pressing the second button, and the minute for the third button.
 Then press and hold the first button to set alarm clock, similarly,adjusting the hour by pressing the second button, and the minute for the third button.